blepore/AzureNotes/CustomImageTransfer.md

 In an effort to make the transition from Google GCE to Microsoft Azure easier, I thought it made some sense to test how one might do that.

 It's pretty straight-forward and only takes about an hour once you know what to do (and most of that is wait time on the downloading/converting/uploading steps).
+You'll notice that this is Debian/Ubuntu specific so, if you're using Centos, just substitute "yum" for "apt-get".

 Here's how I did it:

 # Prepare image